MyraMyraOTW/Erkan_Steelheart/README.md

 We've made it to the broken church and managed to clear the top floor with not much issue.
 1 casualty and 8 unconscious dwarven commoners.
 It appears we've been noticed by the foul creature within sadly.
 We've tied up 7 of the unconscious dwarves and are poised to enter the building.

 **Part 2**
+After entering the depths of the broken church we were attacked by some foul shadow beasts that stole the strength of my comrades.
+While difficult to fight the holy fire of our cleric Heskan purified them from this world.
+Moving deeper into the underground I was ambushed by my once battle brothers; Jun, Golan and myself were able to knock them unconscious.
+While Investigating a side door and tying up my battle brother a commotion occurred down the hall and Golan was knocked to the ground.
+After not seeing anyone come to Golan's aid I attempted to stabilize him, however my skills not being suited to this he bled out.